 View the domain name of a mount target

-You can use one of the following methods to view the domain name of a mount target.
+Use one of the following two methods to view the domain name of a mount target.

-View the domain name on the File System List page
+View the domain name on the File Systems page

-On the File System List page, find the file system and click Mount in the Actions column.
-In the panel that appears, view the domain name of the mount target.
+On the File System List page, find the destination file system and click Mount in the Actions column.
+Then view the domain name of the file system's mount target.

-On the File System List page, find the file system and click Manage in the Actions column.
-On the details page of the file system, click Mount Targets.
-On the Mount Target tab, move the pointer over the
+On the File System List page, click Manage in the Actions column for the target file system.
+On the file system details page, click the Mount Targets tab.
+In the Mount Target section, move the pointer over the

 Log on to the NAS console.